 Is homemade Hollandaise sauce hard to make?

-Check out this video to watch how to make this step-by-step:
+Check out this video showing how to make Hollandaise sauce using a sauce pan:

 Tips for Success